-Health care in Panama is of an international standard and medical tourism is a booming industry here.
-Panama City is home to Punta Pacifica Hospital, the only hospital in Latin America affiliated with and managed by Johns Hopkins Medicine International.
-There are other good hospitals in the city, we also recommend Punta Paitilla Hospital, which is generally less expensive than Punta Pacifica.
+Health care in Panama can be the equal of anywhere in the world.
+Combined with bargain prices, medical tourism has become a booming industry here.
+Panama City is home to Punta Pacífica Hospital, the only hospital in Latin America affiliated with and managed by Johns Hopkins Medicine International.
+Other renowned hospitals can be found in the city, for example, Punta Paitilla Hospital, which is generally less expensive than Punta Pacífica.

-The cost of medical care in Panama is a bargain.
+The cost of medical care in Panama is cheap.
 Like everything, medical costs are higher in Panama City than elsewhere in the country, but, even in the capital, a doctor’s visit costs US$50 or less.
-In Panama City, clinics are a great value (US$30 per consultation) and offer excellent, full-service care.
+In Panama City, clinics provide value (US$30 per consultation) and offer excellent, full-service care.

-It’s safe to say that Panama has the best deal for health insurance in the hemisphere.
-First off, it’s good.
-Really good.
+It’s safe to say Panama has the best deal for health insurance in the hemisphere.
 Many doctors are trained in the U.S., can speak English, and are well-versed in all prescriptions and ailments.
 Private health insurance and prescription drugs are readily available and much less expensive than their U.S. equivalents.
 American private health insurance policies are accepted in some Panamanian hospitals.

 Alternative therapies have been popular in Panama for centuries.
 Today, herbal medicine, indigenous medicine, and traditional medicines and therapies are as prevalent in Panama as modern medicine.
 You’ll find many homeopaths, homeopathic pharmacies, acupuncturists, and chiropractors (most of whom are trained in the States).
 Massage therapists charge about US$30 for a one-hour house call.